Cysharp/ProcessX/README.md

 Raw Process/StdError Stream
 ---
 In default, when stdError is used, buffering error messages and throws `ProcessErrorException` with error messages after process exited.
-If you want to use stdError in streaming, you can use `GetDualAsyncEnumerable` method.
+If you want to use stdError in streaming or avoid throws error when process using stderror as progress, diagnostics, you can use `GetDualAsyncEnumerable` method.
 Also `GetDualAsyncEnumerable` can get raw `Process`, you can use `ProcessID`, `StandardInput` etc.

 ```csharp
 // first argument is Process, if you want to know ProcessID, use StandardInput, use it.